SriRam-Macha/CSE535_Project_3_extra_credit_demo/README.md

 Demo Description

-So the purpose of this demo is to show the features which should be available to an application when they are using the zero trust SDK in this demo app, we are trying to analyse user behaviour to calculate a trust score.
+So the purpose of this demo is to show the some of the features which would be available to an application when they are using the zero trust SDK in this demo app(We have not implemented an SDK we have made an demo/pilot app to show features of an Zero Trust SDK), In an actual SDK we are trying to analyse user behaviour to calculate a trust score.
+This trust score determines the when and how strong security should be present at any given time in the app.
 This trust score would be calculated based on various metrics and calculations, such as -

 * Text patterns
 * Typing speed